etiennepinchon/magixjs/README.md

 Combined with Coffeescript, MagiX get ride of HTML/CSS and Javascript allowing you to create webapps only using one language and one framework.
 It is easy to learn and will push your next project to new heights.

 #############################################
-# About magiX
+# About magiX: Built for the Alchemist.

-* You code using COFFEESCRIPT.
+* Code with only one language (coffeescript).
 * No HTML, no CSS, no javascript required.
 * No need for anything else out of the box.
 * Everything in one place in the browser.
+* Create powerful stuff quickly.
 * No stress, no anxiety, only friendly coding!

 #############################################